Compass Iron Works FAQs

 Will you work with my architect or designer?

-While we can provide expert advice and guidance in our area, suggesting best practices, best techniques and sharing the inside track on Ironworks, having professional design input is a great benefit.
-This makes sure all areas of the property are in peace and harmony.
+While we can provide expert advice and guidance in our area, suggesting best practices, best techniques and sharing the inside track on ironworks, having professional design input is a great benefit.
+This ensures all areas of the property are in aesthetic harmony.

 If it is so custom, how sustainable is this product?

-The solid Iron bars are 97.7% recycled content and the 6061 aircraft-grade aluminum is 100% recycled content.
+Solid iron bars are 97.7% recycled content; the 6061 aircraft-grade aluminum is 100% recycled content.
 The powder-coat finish process emits no Volatile Organic Compounds into the atmosphere like traditional paint does.
-Also, the application process is 99.99% reclaimable, which means virtually no loss from overspray.
+In addition, the application process is 99.99% reclaimable, which means virtually no loss from overspray.

 How has the finish been tested?

 An independent laboratory performed a salt spray chamber test known as ASTM B-117.
 The normal test is for 500 hours.
 Our in-house process did 2,750 hours with flying colors.
-We were thrilled!
 In an effort to further elevate quality perimeters, we now have an in-house salt spray chamber.
 We added UV exposure and temperature fluctuation to enhance the stringency and accelerate the testing.
-There are currently about 25 pieces of various processes and metals undergoing testing to guide us in providing the best value possible to our clients.
+There are currently about 25 pieces of various processes and metals undergoing testing to guide us in providing the best possible value for our clients.

-The production fence and railing industry gives the use of aluminum as a custom product a bad reputation.
+The production fence and railing industry has given aluminum as a custom product a bad reputation.
 These are typically built with hollow pickets and minimal coverage from a glossy powder-coat.
 The industry goal is purely driven by price.
 Gloss powder can be bought for $2-$3 per pound, so that is the direction the industry takes.
-This creates the perception that gloss is aluminum, and flat or matte is Iron.
-Flat or matte powder are typically twice the cost.
-For us, no matter what material we use, the process is the same: solid pickets, solid welds, consistent caprail profile, etc. In Aluminum, there are challenges not associated with Iron, so the cost of creation is slightly higher and the material cost is also higher.
-Making the end cost15-20% higher.
-Proven by studies we have run at consumer events, flat or matte powdercoat is visually impossible to distinguish.
+This creates the perception that gloss is aluminum, and flat or matte is iron.
+Flat or matte powder is typically twice the cost.
+For us, no matter what material we use, the process is the same: solid pickets, solid welds, and consistent caprail profile.
+In aluminum, there are challenges not associated with iron, so the cost of creation is slightly higher as is the cost of material, making the end cost 15-20% higher.
+According to studies we have run at consumer events, flat or matte powder-coat is visually impossible to distinguish.

 Why do aluminum castings corrode when exposed to the elements at the shore?

-There are many inexpensive castings available on today's market that contain cheap fillers such as copper or zinc.
+There are many inexpensive castings available on today's market, which contain cheap fillers such as copper or zinc.
 These castings, when exposed to shore elements will have a galvanic reaction, just like on a car battery terminal.
-This reaction will not occur as long as there is no salt element in the atmosphere, which is why these same castings hold up just fine on properties not exposed to shore conditions.
+This reaction will not occur as long as there isn’t any salt element in the atmosphere, which is why these same castings hold up just fine on properties not exposed to shore conditions.